mineadmin/doc-v3/docs/en/plugin/front/develop.md

-# Front-end Development Standards
+# Frontend Development Guidelines

 ---

-Taking the [Create Plugin Chapter](../create.md){style="color: green;" .custom-class #custom-id} as an example, the front-end directory should adhere to the following standards:
+Taking the [Create Plugin chapter](../create.md){style="color: green;" .custom-class #custom-id} as an example, the frontend directory should adhere to the following specifications:

-1. The `plugin/test/demo/web` directory is the front-end directory.
+1. The `plugin/test/demo/web` directory serves as the frontend directory
-2. All files in this directory will be copied (and overwritten if they already exist) to the specified front-end directory during plugin installation.
+2. All files within this directory will be copied (existing files will be overwritten) to the specified frontend directory during plugin installation